Emily Prentiss: Reception

 Emily Prentiss has received significant attention from fans and critics alike, particularly regarding her character's departures and returns, which were closely tied to real-world factors.
-Paget Brewster was let go near the end of Season 6 (not long after her co-star A.J.
-Cook was also removed) due to "budget cuts."
+Paget Brewster was let go near the end of Season 6 (not long after her co-star A. J. Cook was also removed) due to "budget cuts."
 A.J.
 Cook returned to the show during Brewster's final episode.
 Brewster's original departure was met with significant backlash from fans, who expressed frustration over the decision to let her go.
 This response prompted the show to bring her back in Season 7 to resolve and continue her storyline.
-Brewster’s second departure at the end of Season 7, when she left to pursue other roles, further highlighted the character’s popularity, as viewers lamented her absence in subsequent seasons.
-The decision to reintroduce Prentiss as a main character in Season 12, following Thomas Gibson’s departure from the series, was widely seen as a response to fan demand and an effort to stabilize the show’s core cast.
+Brewster's second departure at the end of Season 7, when she left to pursue other roles, further highlighted the character's popularity, as viewers lamented her absence in subsequent seasons.

-The storyline of Emily Prentiss' faked death, while generally well-received, did result in criticism and backlash from some critics.
-Some fans think the writers went too far with the storyline, questioning how they were "supposed to believe that Prentiss fooled an entire team of top-level investigators in the first place."
+The storyline of Prentiss' faked death, while generally well-received, did result in criticism and backlash from some critics.
+Stephanie Kaloi of The List wrote that the series went too far with the storyline, questioning how the audience was "supposed to believe that Prentiss fooled an entire team of top-level investigators in the first place."

 Brewster's decision to embrace her naturally gray hair both in and out of the series in Criminal Minds: Evolution has resulted in widespread acclaim for both Brewster and the character she plays.
 In earlier seasons of Criminal Minds, she had covered her gray hair with a wig whenever filming an episode.
-The move to embrace her gray hair both in and out of the series sparked cultural conversations about aging and beauty standards in Hollywood, being covered by many mainstream networks.
+Her decision to embrace her gray hair both in and out of the series sparked cultural conversations about aging and beauty standards in Hollywood, being covered by many mainstream networks.